aws-samples/aws-sam-github-actions-example/README.md

 There are two workflows `sam-validate-build-test-deploy` and `sam-validate-build-test`.

-In this repository's current configuration, deployment only occurs when changes land into the `master` branch.
+In this repository's current configuration, deployment only occurs when changes land into the `main` branch.
 This is seen within the `.github/workflows/sam-validate-build-test-deploy.yml` file:
 ```
 on:
   push:
-    branches: [ master ]
+    branches: [ main ]
 ```

 For all `other branches`, we will run the `sam-validate-build-test` workflow when pull requests are created.
 This ensures that the code they are looking to merge passes the `sam validate` and `sam build` steps.
 ```
 on:
   pull_request:
-    branches: [ master ]
+    branches: [ main ]
 ```

 ## How To Configure